flairNLP/fundus/docs/1_getting_started.md

 ## The crawler

-If you want to crawl articles, you need to initialize a crawler first.
+If you want to crawl articles, the first step is to initialize a crawler.
 You can do so by using the publisher collection (recommended) or low-level objects.

-As an example, let's initiate a crawler capable of crawling publishers based in the US by utilizing the `PublisherCollection`
+Let's initiate a crawler capable of crawling publishers based in the US by utilizing the `PublisherCollection`

 ````python
 from fundus import PublisherCollection, Crawler